 Each of the Funds is a unit trust for the purposes of the Tax Act.
-Provided that each of the Funds is a "mutual fund trust" and/or "registered investment" as such terms are defined under the Tax Act and will continue to be a "mutual fund trust" and/or a "registered investment" at all times, units of such Funds (individually a "Unit" and, collectively, the "Units") are "qualified investments" for trusts governed by registered retirement savings plans ("RRSPs"), registered retirement income funds ("RRIFs"), deferred profit sharing plans ("DPSPs"), registered disability savings plans ("RDSPs"), registered education savings plans ("RESPs") and tax-free savings accounts ("TFSAs") (collectively called "Registered Plans").
-Unitholders should consult their own tax advisors with regard to whether the units may be a prohibited investment for a particular TFSA, RRSP, RRIF, RESP or RDSP.
+Provided that each of the Funds is a "mutual fund trust" and/or "registered investment" as such terms are defined under the Tax Act and will continue to be a "mutual fund trust" and/or a "registered investment" at all times, units of such Funds (individually a "Unit" and, collectively, the "Units") are "qualified investments" for trusts governed by RRSPs, RRIFs, DPSPs, RDSPs, RESPs, TSFAs and FHSAs.
+Unitholders should consult their own tax advisors with regard to whether the units may be a prohibited investment for a particular Registered Plan.
 See "Investment Tax Considerations for Investors - Taxation of Registered Plans".

-While the Units of some Funds are "registered investments" for the purposes of the Tax Act, such Funds will not acquire or hold any investment, if, as a result of acquiring or holding that investment, the Fund would become subject to tax under Part X.2 of the Tax Act.
+While the Units of some of the Funds are "registered investments" for purposes of the Tax Act, such Funds will not acquire or hold any investment, if, as a result of acquiring or holding that investment, the Fund would become subject to tax under Part X.2 of the Tax Act.